JE-lee/vite-plugin-vue2-jsx/README.md

 A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files to be ignored by the plugin.

+### useWorkerThreads

+Type: `boolean`

+Default: `true`

+Enable worker threads for Babel transformation to improve build performance in large projects by utilizing multiple CPU cores.

+### workerPoolSize

+Type: `number`

+Default: `os.cpus().length - 1`

+Number of worker threads in the pool.
+Only applicable when `useWorkerThreads` is `true`.

 > See [@vue/babel-preset-jsx](https://github.com/vuejs/jsx-vue2/tree/dev/packages/babel-preset-jsx#readme) for other options.

 ## HMR Detection